darshpanchal/blurdetection/README.md

+# blurdetection
-This repository deals with basic blur detection using Logistic regression.
+This repository does basic blur detection using Logistic regression.
 Train data is divided into 2 folders (sharp and blurry), paste sharp pics into sharp folder and blurry pics in blurry folder.